insomnimus/ps-dotenv/readme.md

 - `Show-Dotenv`: Shows the current configuration of the Dotenv module.
 - `Update-Dotenv`: Makes the module check for env files to source if it is enabled.
 - `Read-Dotenv`: Parses a file containing env variables according to the dotenv file format.
-- `Get-DotenvLogLevel`: Gets the log level configured for Dotenv.
-- `Set-DotenvLogLevel`: Sets the log level for the Dotenv module.
 - `Register-DotenvName`: Registers a file name that will be considered as an env file.
 - `Unregister-DotenvName`: Unregisters a name from the list of env file names.